NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/logic flow tampering/Patching Logic Vulnerabilities for Web Applications using LogicPatcher.md

 The tool can generate security patches for ==any type of logic vulnerability caused by missing or inconsistent checks==, with minimal guidelines about the vulnerability

 The input requirements are as follows:
+- source files of the [[SUT (system under test)]]
+- list of detected vulnerabilities, which include:
 	- missing condition that needs to be added (C), express in terms of variables, values and conditional operators
 	- vulnerable path (P): the path from the source to the sensitive operation ([[sink function]])
 	- exception handling function (E) (optional): the set of actions that are allowed to be executed if  C is negated

-Scenarios considered:
--
+- the vulnerability description is usually the output of a vulnerability scanner therefore requires little to no manual effort

+Algorithm proposed:
+- parsing the source code and generating a [[CFG (Control Flow Graph)]]
+- identifying nodes which are data dependent or control dependent
+- traversing the CSF of one of the consistent paths backward from the sink location to find the related instruction to condition variables and values
+- After adding all the related instructions to the patch, LOGICPATCHER compares these instructions to the instructions which are in the vulnerable path P. The reason for this comparison is that our approach avoids the insertion of instructions to a path twice as it may cause side-effects

 ## Evaluation

 9 open-source web applications were evaluated and out of 29 vulnerable files we have generated patches for 27 of them correctly

-## Results

-Describe the results in simple terms

 ## Limits

-What are the limits of the research?
-What could be improved?
+- LOGICPATCHER is a ’best effort’ tool which suggest security patches to developers/system administrators.
+A separate formal verification or manual effort must be made to verify the correctness of the generated patches and the resulting source code, because of a lack of program specification and of cascading sinks
+- the approach is fundamentally a [[static analysis]] therefore it has all the limitation of these techniques (false positives, blindness, ...)

 ---
 #### References